 What if we decide to sanction and event in an area that does not allow such activities?

 Event directors and participants who willfully violate PDGA and/or government guidelines may be subject to PDGA disciplinary action up to and including penalties for a Class A offense.

 If an A-Tier gets rescheduled for the fall, will the PDGA force/mandate those dates?

-No. A-Tiers will need to get approval from all State/Provincial/Country Coordinators within 300 miles to ensure that any new date does not conflict with already approved B- and C-Tier dates, or the event may need to run as a B-Tier .Please see the Addendum to the PDGA Tour Standards
+No. A-Tiers will need to get approval from all State/Provincial/Country Coordinators within 150 miles to ensure that any new date does not conflict with already approved B- and C-Tier dates, or the event may need to run as a B-Tier .Please see the Addendum to the PDGA Tour Standards